scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }
 ```

-We can also call [`getBalance`](../api/avm.md#avmgetbalance) to check that the AVA was deducted from an address held by our user:
+We can also call [`getBalance`](../api/avm.md#avmgetbalance) to check that the AVAX was deducted from an address held by our user:

 ```json
 curl -X POST --data '{